aquia-inc/base-docker-images/README.md

 This repository contains Dockerfiles for Aquia Base Docker Images.
 ## WiP

-2024-09-10
+[2024-09-10]
 This repository is a work in progress.
-Not all iamges referenced below are currently available.
+Not all images referenced below are currently available.

 ## Hardened images